SuperAwesomeLTD/sa-adobeair-sdk/docs/02 Initial Setup.md

 }
 ```

-The SuperAwesome SDK can be setup in three ways: Production, Staging and Development, by using:
+The SuperAwesome SDK can be setup in two ways: Production and Staging, by using:

 ```
 SuperAwesome.getInstance().setConfigurationProduction();
 SuperAwesome.getInstance().setConfigurationStaging();
-SuperAwesome.getInstance().setConfigurationDevelopment();

 ```